Lakshya-04/diffdrive_lidar_slam_ws/README.md

-# Advanced ROS 2 Mobile Robot Simulation
+# Modular ROS 2 Mobile Robot Simulation

 This repository contains a comprehensive simulation for a differential drive mobile robot, built on **ROS 2 Jazzy** and **Gazebo Harmonic**.
 It serves as a robust foundation for developing and testing robotics algorithms, featuring a full navigation stack, multiple sensors, and a modular structure designed for easy expansion.